vcharpenay/hto/index.md

 - the meta-model, that has been derived from Project Haystack's tag model.
 - the vocabulary, consisting of raw Haystack tagged wrapped in a namespace.
-  Only markers and refs has been included.
+  Only markers and refs have been included.
 For other kinds of tags, [existing vocabularies](http://lov.okfn.org/dataset/lov/) should be used instead (e.g. [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos), [Time Ontology](http://www.w3.org/TR/owl-time/),